 On May 23, the House and Senate agreed to the conference report for H.R.
-2; the President sign the bill into law on May 28.
-P.L.
-108-27, Jobs and Growth Tax Relief and Reconciliation Act, contains an estimated \$350 billion in reduced revenues and increased outlays from FY2003 through FY2013, including \$320 billion in tax cuts and \$30 billion in outlay increases.
-In contrast to the Senate provision, which had the same net cost, the conference package does not include revenue raising measures acting as offsets.
-The principal outlay proposed in the package would establish a \$20 billion fund to provide relief to state governments.
-The principal tax components of the tax package include:
+2, the Jobs and Growth Tax Relief and Reconciliation Act (JGTRRA; P.L.
+108-27).
+The President signed the bill into law on May 28.
+JGTRRA contained an estimated \$350 billion in reduced revenues and increased outlays from FY2003 through FY2013, including \$320 billion in tax cuts and \$30 billion in outlay increases.
+In contrast to the Senate provision, which had the same net cost, the conference package did not include any revenue raising measures acting as offsets.
+The principal outlay provisions in the package established a \$20 billion fund to provide fiscal relief to state governments.
+The principal tax components of JGTRRA were:

-- Acceleration to 2003 of the individual income tax cuts enacted and phased in under EGTRRA.
-Specifically, income tax rates above 15%, currently schedule to decline in 2004 and 2006, are accelerated to their 2006 levels in 2003.
-The application of the 10% tax bracket, currently schedule to increase in 2008, is accelerated to 2003 and 2004. - The child tax credit currently scheduled to be \$600 for 2003 and 2004 is increased to \$1,000 and for 2003 and 2004 but will revert to the levels scheduled by EGTRRA for 2005 2010 (\$700 in 2005 2008, \$800 in 2009, and \$1,000 in 2010). - For 2003 and 2004 only, the standard deduction and 15% tax bracket for married taxpayers will become twice that of singles.
-Beginning in 2005, these provisions would revert to present law, which provides for a phased-in increase to the levels of twice that of singles over several years. - The alternative minimum tax exemption amount is increased by \$9,000 for married couples and \$4,500 for singles for 2003 and 2004. - Maximum expensing benefit for small business investment is temporarily increased from current law's \$25,000 to \$100,00 for 2003, 2004, and 2005.
-The provision's phase-out threshold is increased from \$200,000 to \$400,000 over the same time period.

-• The temporary "bonus" depreciation allowance originally passed in March of 2002 is increased and extended to allow for a 50% first year deduction (up from 30%) for the period between May 5, 2003, and December 31, 2004.

-• The conference agreement reduces the tax rate on both dividends and capital gains to 15% for taxpayers in the higher tax brackets and 5% for those in the lower tax brackets for 2003 through 2008.
+Acceleration to 2003 of the individual income tax cuts enacted and phased in under EGTRRA.
+Specifically, income tax rates above 15%, currently schedule to decline in 2004 and 2006, were accelerated to their 2006 levels in 2003.
+The application of the 10% tax bracket, scheduled by EGTRRA to increase in 2008, was accelerated to 2003 and 2004.

+- The child tax credit initially scheduled to be \$600 for 2003 and 2004 was increased to \$1,000 for 2003 and 2004 but will revert to the levels scheduled by EGTRRA for 2005 2010 (\$700 in 2005 2008, \$800 in 2009, and \$1,000 in 2010). - For 2003 and 2004 only, the standard deduction and 15% tax bracket for married taxpayers will become twice that of singles.
+Beginning in 2005, these provisions will revert to EGTRRA's schedule, which provides for a phased-in increase to the levels of twice that of singles over several years. - The alternative minimum tax exemption amount was increased by \$9,000 for married couples and \$4,500 for singles for 2003 and 2004. - Maximum expensing benefit for small business investment was temporarily increased from current law's \$25,000 to \$100,00 for 2003, 2004, and 2005.
+The provision's phase-out threshold was increased from \$200,000 to \$400,000 over the same time period. - The temporary "bonus" depreciation allowance originally passed in March of 2002 was increased and extended to allow for a 50% first year deduction (up from 30%) for the period between May 5, 2003, and December 31, 2004. - The conference agreement reduced the tax rate on both dividends and capital gains to 15% for taxpayers in the higher tax brackets and 5% for those in the lower tax brackets for 2003 through 2008.
 (The tax rate for those in the lower tax brackets would be 0% in 2008.)
-The dividend provision will apply to both domestic and foreign corporations.
+The dividend provision applies to both domestic and foreign corporations.

-The policy debate.
-As the tax-cut measure worked its way through Congress, the policy debate tended to focus on three broad issues: the bill's likely revenue cost and impact on the budget; whether a tax cut would stimulate the economy and/or promote longrun growth; and how it would affect tax fairness.
+The Policy Debate.
+As the tax-cut measure worked its way through Congress, the policy debate tended to focus on three broad issues: the bill's likely revenue cost and impact on the budget; whether a tax cut would stimulate the economy and/or promote long-run growth; and how it would affect tax fairness.
 With respect to cost, opponents of the measure - and those objecting to tax cuts larger than those ultimately adopted - generally voiced concern about the impact of a tax cut on the federal budget.
 As noted above (see the section on the federal budget), the budget has moved from surplus into deficit in recent years and also faces long-term pressures posed by the looming retirement of baby-boomers and succeeding generations; these pressures would be accentuated by any sizeable tax cut.
 In response, the bill's supporters generally emphasized the beneficial effect a tax cut might have on tax receipts if it were successful in stimulating economic growth.